List of supporting Arrow characters: Dave Hackett

 Dave Hackett (portrayed by Ben Cotton) is Robert Queen's bodyguard, who survives the sinking of Queen's Gambit, but is killed on the life raft by Robert to ensure his son Oliver has enough food to survive.

 Sam Hackett

 Sam Hackett (portrayed by Luke Camilleri) is the son of Dave Hackett.
 Learning the truth of his father's death years later, Sam seeks revenge on Oliver but is subdued by the SCPD and arrested.

 Carter Hall / Hawkman

 Carter Hall / Hawkman (portrayed by Falk Hentschel) is the latest reincarnation of an Egyptian prince who is fated to reincarnate throughout time along with his soulmate, Kendra Saunders / Hawkgirl.
-Carter stars as the character on Legends of Tomorrow.
+Hentschel stars as the character on Legends of Tomorrow.

 McKenna Hall

 McKenna Hall (portrayed by Janina Gavankar) is a vice cop who dates Oliver.

 Digger Harkness / Captain Boomerang

 Digger Harkness / Captain Boomerang (portrayed by Nick E. Tarabay) is a former ASIS operative and Suicide Squad member who is highly skilled in martial arts and espionage, whose weapons of choice are custom-made boomerangs.
+Harkness returns in the season five finale where he is killed by Malcolm Merlyn.